Beautiful Painted Easter Eggs from Poland (AKA Pysanky)

 After they returned to Poland the mother and I kept in touch.
 A couple of years later, she sent some beautifully painted wooden eggs for Easter.
 She explained that the making of these eggs was a tradition passed down through her family in Poland.

 I have treasured these eggs for years as a symbol of our friendship.
 We lost touch while I lived in NM, but the eggs keep her close in my mind and heart.
-When I read the request of the HubMob, I decided to write about these eggs as a tribute to a friendship that grew despite language differences.
+I will never forget how blessed I was to know this family.

 Pysanky are beautiful decorated eggs made, most commonly, in the Ukraine.
 The word Pysanky (plural) or Pysanka (singular) comes from the word pysaty which means "to write".
 The designs are drawn on using a kistka (a special writing implement) and beeswax.
 The egg then go through a series of dyeing and drawing on more wax.
 The wax is removed at the end and a beautiful and intricate design remains.